Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 4. Impact of SMRs on the regulatory framework

-The workshop was held in English.
-In line with WINS’ innovative approach to Best Practice workshops, this event was interactive and professionally facilitated.
-Several invited expert speakers gave presentations, and participants further explored the topics and shared their experiences and lessons learned in breakout sessions.
-An instant electronic voting system was used to allow participants to provide their views anonymously on specific questions using electronic keypads.
-Discussions were subject to Chatham House rules (what was said can be reported, but not attributed).
+The workshop will be in English.
+In line with WINS’ innovative approach to Best Practice workshops, this event will be interactive and professionally facilitated.
+Several invited expert speakers will give presentations, and participants will explore the topics and share their experiences and lessons learned in breakout sessions.
+An instant electronic voting system will be used to allow participants to provide their views anonymously on specific questions using electronic keypads.
+Discussions will be subject to Chatham House rules (what was said can be reported, but not attributed).

 This workshop will aim at bringing together experts and leading thinkers in SMRs and security matters.
 Attendees will be expected to meet their own costs for travel and accommodation.
 Workshop cost will be met by WINS.
 No registration fee is required.